 Dr. Gabriella Rosen Kellerman

 Dr. Gabriella Rosen Kellerman, MD, is the senior product manager of BetterUp, the world’s largest mobile-based, custom coaching provider for professionals.
-BetterUp is a coaching AI platform that utilizes artificial intelligence, science, and behavioral science to help Fortune 500 firms improve their employees’ wellbeing, adaptability, and performance.
+BetterUp is a coaching AI platform that utilises artificial intelligence, science, and behavioral science to help Fortune 500 firms improve their employees’ wellbeing, adaptability, and performance.

 Gabriella has played a crucial role iBetterUp’s growth since joining the company in 2014.
 She served as a Scientific Advisory Board member, then Chief Innovation Officer and Head of BetterUp Labs, a first-of-its-kind behavioral research lab bringing together the best of business, academia, and science to study the inner lives of employees in order.